 Skills — repo-specific operational knowledge

-I’ve been adding a layer beyond context files: skills.
+Beyond context files there’s another layer: skills.
 A skill is a markdown file that documents a specific operational flow in a specific repo — written after I’ve completed that flow at least once, not before.

 Examples from real projects: